taboola/taboola-android/doc/TaboolaSdk_getting_started.md

 **Best practice would be to suppress the default behavior for organic items, and instead open the relevant screen in your app which shows that piece of content.**

 ## 2. Example App
-This repository includes an example Android app which uses the Taboola SDK.
+This repository includes an example Android app which uses the `TaboolaApi`.

 ## 4. SDK Reference